flatiron-labs/learn.co-CommonMark/quiz.md

 ???

 # This is a quiz title.
-It is an H1 that immediately succeeds an opening quiz delimiter.
+It is an H1 that succeeds an opening quiz delimiter and a newline.

 ?: What is 1+1?
 This is the first question.
+There is a newline between it and the above title.

 ## Markdown is parsed normally between the question, and the answer block.